cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-25-metacircular-evaluator.md

 ```

 How this apply that is built into Clojure works, is outside of the scope of this post (to be honest I don't know).
+Interesting to note is that these types of primitives are not essential for computation.
+You can do everything with lambda and something called a Y Combinator.
+But using that is not as convenient.

 The application of a primitive procedure is defined as follows: